 Do not leave personal items in Clark Hall.
 They will be removed and destroyed.

 Clark Hall is not approved as sleeping quarters.
-Sleeping in Clark Hall is forbidden except in an emergency.
-(Inability to plan is not an emergency).

 The wood stove is to be used according to the posted instructions.
 Do not move the thermometer on the stove pipe, this is a safety device allowing monitoring of the stove pipe so that it does not over heat and cause a fire.
+Tampering with safety devices is an offence.
+It is forbidden to disable safety devices/alarms.

 Additional sources of heat are not allowed in Clark Hall.
-The kitchen stoves are not to be used as a source of heat, other than for cooking.
+The kitchen stoves are to be used for cooking, not to heat the building.

 CHAPEL